 I was prescribed penicillin for an infection and several days after starting it I developed a rash.
-Is it a penicillin allergy or a side-effect of the drug?May 1, 2017

 That’s a great question – people frequently think they have an allergy to penicillin when it’s often something else causing the problem.